influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 influxdb/cloud-dedicated/tags: [write, line protocol]
 ---

-Write data with the InfluxDB v1 API `/write` endpoint for InfluxDB Cloud.
-Use the v1 API `/write` endpoint when you have existing v1 workloads that need it.
+Use the InfluxDB v1 API when you have existing v1 workloads that need it.
+`/write` and `/query` endpoints
-Send writes from the Telegraf v1 Output Plugin or your own code.
+Write data using the v1 `/write` endpoint with the Telegraf v1 Output Plugin or your existing code.
+Query InfluxDB databases using the v1 `/query` endpoint with tools like Grafana, pandas, and your custom code.

 {{% note %}}
 {{% api/cloud/v2-prefer %}}